stonybrook-lin539/main/source/main/04_universals/01_overgeneration.md

 write a bigram grammar (it may be positive or negative) that requires every word to start with *a* and end with
-*f*.
+*s*.
 :::

 ::: exercise
-Assuming the same alphabet as before, write a trigram grammar (it may be positive or negative) for "penultimate *f*": if a word has at least two symbols, then the last but one symbol must be *f*.
+Assuming the same alphabet as before, write a trigram grammar (it may be positive or negative) for "penultimate *s*": if a word has at least two symbols, then the last but one symbol must be *s*.
 :::

 ::: exercise